DatadudeDev/ShockGPT/README.md

 4. Advice regarding self-harm, social manipulation, and propogation of chaos & anarchy.

-5. Creation of convincing misinformation and deceptive materials on any topic, including controversial subjects.
+5. Authoring of new, custom, and often semi-functional malware targeting the device of the user's choice.

 _______________________________________________________________________________________________________________________________________________________________________